-- 13. Defendants, with respect to the product at issue in the case at bar, have made or performed contracts or promises substantially connected to Cook County, Illinois. - Therefore, this Court may exercise jurisdiction over Defendants under the laws of Illinois, the Illinois Constitution, and the Constitution of the United States. - 15.
-At all relevant times, Defendants directly or through their agents, apparent agents, servants or employees designed, manufactured, marketed, advertised, distributed, promoted, and sold the prescription product, Uloric® (febuxostat) in Cook County.
+- 12. Defendants have conducted business and derived substantial revenue from within Illinois and Cook County, Illinois, and has sufficient minimum contacts and intentionally avails itself of the Illinois market so as to render the exercise of jurisdiction over it by the Illinois courts consistent with the traditional notions of fair play and substantial justice. - 13.
+Defendants, with respect to the product at issue in the case at bar, have made or performed contracts or promises substantially connected to Cook County, Illinois. - 14.
+Therefore, this Court may exercise jurisdiction over Defendants under the laws of Illinois, the Illinois Constitution, and the Constitution of the United States. - 15.
+Venue is proper in this Court as a substantial part of the counts giving rise to this complaint occurred in Cook County, Illinois. - 16.
+At all relevant times, Defendants directly or through their agents, apparent agents, servants or employees designed, manufactured, marketed, advertised, distributed, promoted, and sold the prescription product, Uloric® (febuxostat), which is used to lower blood uric acid levels in adults with gout.

-III.
 GENERAL ALLEGATIONS